 The Natural Landscape of Guyana

-Guyana can be considered part of the Caribbean South America subregion, along with the other Caribbean Sea boundary nations and territories of South America: Colombia, Venezuela, Suriname, and French Guiana.
+Guyana is part of the Caribbean South America subregion, along with the other Caribbean Sea boundary nations and territories of South America: Colombia, Venezuela, Suriname, and French Guiana.

 According to the Global Biodiversity Index, Guyana ranks 37th in the world in terms of biodiversity, providing habitat for approximately 793 bird species, 135 amphibian species, 996 fish species, 236 mammal species, 175 reptile species, and 6,500 vascular plant species.

-Guyana has a tropical climate with almost uniformly high temperatures and humidity.
+Guyana has a tropical climate, with warm temperatures and high humidity year-round.
+The average temperature is 27°C (81°F), and the average humidity is 85%.
 Seasonal temperature variations are slight, particularly along the coast.
 Rainfall is generally high, with the heaviest in the north and the lightest in the south and interior.

 Map depicting the countries on the continent of South America